Why do we need it?

 and no inheritance is possible?

-New C#7 extended existing is
+New C#7 extended existing is and switch

 language constructs to check if item is of the certain "shape".
 Now